 - 2.1 Based on the above it is considered that the SPD should provide more detailed guidance than Local Plan Policy IN2 covering the following matters: - 1.
 Providing a 'checklist' of GI considerations integral to any scheme. - Setting out the process stages that developers and other site promoters should follow to ensure that GI can be satisfactorily built into new development - 3.
 Explaining how the 'functions and key assets' of the GI network can be protected and enhanced (policy IN2 1(a)) - 4.
 Explaining how GI connections could be made from development to the wider area (policy IN2 1(b)) - 5.
 Explaining what constitutes 'adverse GI impacts' and how to avoid them (policy IN2 1(c)) - 6.
 Elaborating on how GI can contribute to climate change mitigation and improve our overall resilience to climate change impacts (policy IN2 1(d)) - 7.
 Identifying gaps in GI that development could remedy or GI in poor condition that could be improved (local examples) - 8.
 More detailed guidance on achieving new GI or improvements to existing GI: - a.
 How new GI should be considered in new developments (on or off site); and - b.
 Developer requirements in demonstrating that the GI policy has been complied with. - 9.
 Setting out how GI will be secured by developer contribution / legal agreement (IN2(2)) - 10.
-An indication (map based) of the key GI areas based on the13 strategic green infrastructure networks or areas within the Adopted Local Plan and those in the Green Infrastructure Study6 (Recreation, Nature Conservation, Climate Change, Historical Importance and visual &landscape character,) - 11.
-How the GI SPD links in with the Green Infrastructure Study.
-Most particularly: - To identify GI opportunities where the Strategic sites identified in the study provide the potential. - To elaborate on the 'Conserve, Create, Enhance and Restore' approach.
+An indication (map based) of the key GI areas based on the 136 strategic green infrastructure networks or areas within the Adopted Local Plan and those in the Green Infrastructure Study7 (Recreation, Nature Conservation, Climate Change, Historical Importance and visual & landscape character)